 }

-The APIs list all their versions calling /apis:
+The APIs list all their versions by calling /apis:

 > curl localhost:8001/apis